Notes on extremal and tame valued fields

 Such an axiomatization was suggested in \cite{[K1]}, using the elementary property that the images of additive polynomials have the optimal approximation property (see Section~\ref{sectoap} for the definition of this notion).
 For the case of $\F_q((t))$, this was proved in \cite{[DK]}.
 At first sight, extremality seems to imply the optimal approximation property for the images of additive polynomials.
 But the latter uses inputs from the whole field while the former restricts to inputs from the valuation ring.
 However, we will prove in Section~\ref{sectoap}:

 \begin{theorem} If $(K,v)$ is an extremal field of characteristic $p>0$ with $[K:K^p]<\infty$, then the images of all additive polynomials have the optimal approximation property. \end{theorem} \sn {\bf Open problem:} \sn Does the assertion of this theorem fail in the case of $[K:K^p]=\infty$?

-Since the elementary property of extremality is more comprehensive and easier to formulate than the optimal approximation property, it is therefore a good idea to replace the latter by the former in the proposed axiom system for $\F_q((t))$.
+\parm Since the elementary property of extremality is more comprehensive and easier to formulate than the optimal approximation property, it is therefore a good idea to replace the latter by the former in the proposed axiom system for $\F_q((t))$.
 We also note that every extremal field is algebraically complete by Theorem~\ref{gen}.
 So we ask:

 \sn {\bf Open problem:} Is the following axiom system for the elementary theory of $\F_q((t))$ complete? \sn 1) $(K,v)$ is an extremal valued field of positive characteristic, \n 2) $vK$ is a $\Z$-group, \n 3) $Kv=\F_q\,$.